Stoma related aids, appliances and support

 Cancer Council NT provides new Ostomates with an Ostomy Information Pack.

-Other available resources include booklets, brochures, factsheets and videos for borrowing.
+We also have other resources available including booklets, brochures, factsheets and videos for borrowing.

-Cancer Council NT facilitates regular Ostomy Support Group meetings at our Darwin office where Ostomates can come together over a cuppa to find, connect and talk to other like-minded Ostomates who offer understanding and peer support.
+Cancer Council NT holds regular Support Group meetings at our Darwin office where Ostomates can come together over a cuppa to find, connect and talk to other Ostomates who offer understanding and peer support.
 Handy tips, hints and non-medical advice is given and shared amongst the group to help make it easier to adapt to lifestyle changes.

-Occasionally a health professional or visiting stoma medical supply representative is invited to be a guest speaker to give a talk or informative presentation on topics of interest to the group like ‘Stoma and Nutrition’, ’Exercising with a Stoma’ or demonstrate new ostomy products.
+Guest speakers include health professionals or stoma medical supply representatives present on topics of interest to the group like ‘Stoma and Nutrition’, ’Exercising with a Stoma’ or demonstrate new ostomy products.

 Ostomates are welcome to bring their partner, carer or a family member along.